barisalhan/Cmpe160/README.md

 In the file structure, the first folder is the code that I wrote, the second folder is the deleted version of the project that is given to students.
 The last one is the testing folders.
 I wrote testing by using JUnit test.

+Furthermore, I wrote the documentation that was given to students.